 Muscle fibres & skeletal muscle structure

-Looking at each muscle fiber in detail, you can see they too are covered in a fibrous connective tissue, known as Endomysium which insulates each muscle fiber.
-Muscle fibers can range from 10 to 80 micrometers in diameter and may be up to 35cm long.
+The Endomysium surrounds each muscle fibre.
+It is another connective tissue that insulates each muscle fiber.
+Muscle fibers range from 10 to 80 micrometers in diameter and may be up to 35cm long.

-Beneath the Endomysium and surrounding the muscle fibre is the Sarcolemma which is the fibres cell membrane and beneath this is the Sarcoplasm, which is the cell’s cytoplasm, a gelatinous fluid which fills most cells.
+Beneath the Endomysium and surrounding the muscle fibre is the Sarcolemma.
+This is the muscle fibres cell membrane.
+Beneath this is the Sarcoplasm, a gelatinous fluid containing gylcogen, fats, and mitochondria.
+Mitochondria is the cell’s powerhouse that produces energy.

-Each muscle fibre itself contains cylindrical organelles known as Myofibrils.
-Each muscle fiber contains hundreds to thousands of Myofibrils.
-These are bundles of Actin and Myosin proteins which run the length of the muscle fiber and are important in muscle contraction.
+Each muscle fibre itself contains cylindrical organelles called Myofibrils.
+These are the smallest Each muscle fiber contains hundreds to thousands of Myofibrils.
+Myofibrils are bundles of Actin and Myosin proteins that run the length of the muscle fiber.
+They are important for explaining how muscles contract.

-Surrounding the Myofibril, there is a network of tubules and channels called the Sarcoplasmic Reticulum, in which Calcium is stored which is important in muscle contraction.
+A network of tubules and channels called the Sarcoplasmic Reticulum surrounds the Myofibril.
+It is here in the structure of skeletal muscle that we store Calcium.
+Calcium is important for explaining muscle contraction.
 Transverse tubules pass inwards from the Sarcolemma throughout the Myofibril, through which nerve impulses travel.

-Each Myofibril can then be broken down into functional repeating segments called Sarcomeres.
+Each Myofibril breaks down into functional repeating segments called Sarcomeres.
 For more information on Sarcomeres and how muscles contract, take a look at sliding filament theory.